Plaza de la Revolución

 Plaza de la Revolución ([ˈplasa ðe la reβoluˈsjon]), "Revolution Square", is a municipality (or borough) and a square in Havana, Cuba.

 The municipality, one of the 15 forming the city, stretches from the square down to the sea at the Malecón and includes the Vedado district.
+The municipality had 139,135 in 2022.

 Loma de Los Catalanes

 The location of the monument was agreed according to the opinion of Fulgencio Batista in the Loma de Los Catalanes, taking into account the urbanization studies of the architect Jean-Claude Nicolas Forestier in 1926 that pointed to the site as ideal for a larger city.
 It would be the center of a system of avenues and squares, surrounded by public buildings.
-The avenues were programmed to connect Vedado with Cerro and Jesús del Monte, as planned by the architects Otero, Varela and Labatur.
+The avenues were programmed to connect Vedado with Cerro and Jesús del Monte, as planned by the architects Otero, Varela and Labatut.
 It would be like the center of a system of avenues and squares, surrounded by large public buildings, such as the National Library, various Ministries, a Museum, the School of Fine Arts, and others.
 And that was exactly what was done to give birth to the famous Plaza Civica, which is its real name.